 German law imposes criminal penalties for trade secret misappropriation if the offender deliberately infringes a trade secret:

-The penalty is imprisonment for up to three years or a fine.
-However, if the offender acts on a commercial basis, knows that the trade secret is to be used in foreign countries, or uses the trade secret in foreign countries themselves, the penalty is imprisonment for up to five years or a fine.
+The penalty is imprisonment for up to three years or a fine and can go up to imprisonment for up to five years or a fine, if the offender acts on a commercial basis, knows that the trade secret is to be used in foreign countries, or uses the trade secret in foreign countries themselves.
 A trade secret owner can pursue both civil and criminal claims.
-In fact, the initiation of criminal proceedings (and the investigative powers of the public prosecutor's office) is often the only way in which the trade secret owner can obtain the necessary evidence for his civil action (see 9.1 Prosecution Process, Penalties and Defences).
+In fact, the initiation of criminal proceedings (and the investigative powers of the public prosecutor's office) is often the only way in which the trade secret owner can obtain the necessary evidence for their civil action (see 9.1 Prosecution Process, Penalties and Defences).

 The question of whether and under which conditions it is possible to bring a claim under the German TSA based on misappropriation of trade secrets that take place in another country is highly controversial.
 When it comes to cross-border disputes, the rules of private international law – in particular, the Rome I Regulation and the Rome II Regulation – determine which law applies.
 This means that contracts on trade secrets (eg, licence agreements or NDAs) are governed by the Rome I Regulation with the consequence that (unless the parties explicitly made a different choice of law) the contract will be regularly governed by the law of the country where the trade secret owner has their habitual residence.